 The realism hit Scott as he evaluated Lakers point guard D’Angelo Russell with 30 games left in his rookie season.

-“He still has a whole lot to room to learn about this league and about playing that position,” Scott said.
+“He still has a whole lot of room to learn about this league and about playing that position,” Scott said.
 “But the thing I like about him is he’s willing to learn and willing to accept the criticism to try to get better.”

 When the Lakers (11-43) visit the Cleveland Cavaliers (37-14) on Wednesday at Quicken Loans Arena, Irving and Russell will symbolize how both evolved both as a player and how they have viewed playing under Scott.